-Right after a picnic in the grass at Pat Pfeifer Park, Friends of the Children program youth and mentors stepped up for a tour of their future facility, a 8,000 square foot, state-of-the-art community kitchen, garden, gym, and technology center.
+Right after a picnic in the grass at Pat Pfeifer Park, Friends of the Children program youth and mentors stepped up for a tour of their future facility, an 8,000 square foot, state-of-the-art community kitchen, garden, gym and technology center.

-“This is your place,” says Mark Young, Friends of the Children Chief Operating Officer.
+“This is your place,” said Mark Young, Friends of the Children Chief Operating Officer.
 “We built this building for you.”

 Youth also got to hear from Mike Larson, a plumber.

-Program youth, *Andrew, 16, says, “I’m excited about today.
+Program youth, Andrew,* 16, said, “I’m excited about today.
 This is what I want to do when I grow up.”

 While Career Day was a success, it also marks one of the first times Friends of the Children youth had a chance to imagine what their new youth center will be like.
 The entire facility is being built as a response to population shifts in the Portland metro area.

-“About 8 or 10 years ago we were looking at the budget and noticed transportation costs were going through the roof.
-We started asking our mentors why and found out it was because we had so many program youth moving out to East County”, says Mark Young.
+“About 8 or 10 years ago, we were looking at the budget and noticed transportation costs were going through the roof.
+We started asking our mentors why and found out it was because we had so many program youth moving out to East County”, said Mark Young.

 As gentrification continues in Portland, Friends anticipates that by 2018 three-quarters all youth served by the program will live east of I-205.

 Mark adds that Friends of the Children took note of the limited services in the area and decided something needed to be done, “We thought it was critical for us, because our youth are in this community, that we have a location near them.
 As importantly, we felt it was really important to have an asset for the Rockwood area.”